pustekuchen91/hassio-addons/vaultwarden/DOCS.md

 more severe level, e.g., `debug` also shows `info` messages.
 By default, the `log_level` is set to `info`, which is the recommended setting unless you are troubleshooting.

+### Option: `ssl`

+Enables/Disables SSL (HTTPS).
+Set it `true` to enable it, `false` otherwise.

+**Note**: _The SSL settings only apply to direct access and has no effect on the Ingress service._

+### Option: `certfile`

+The certificate file to use for SSL.

+**Note**: _The file MUST be stored in `/ssl/`, which is the default_

+### Option: `keyfile`

+The private key file to use for SSL.

+**Note**: _The file MUST be stored in `/ssl/`, which is the default_

+### Option: `request_size_limit`

+By default the API calls are limited to 10MB.
+This should be sufficient for most cases, however if you want to support large imports, this might be limiting you.
+On the other hand you might want to limit the request size to something smaller than that to prevent API abuse and possible DOS attack, especially if running with limited resources.

+To set the limit, you can use this setting: 10MB would be `10485760`.

 ### Option: `fail2ban`